schererant/track-roquet/README.md

 rise        2025-07-23 04:52           15
 culminate   2025-07-23 04:57           15
 set         2025-07-23 05:02           15
+rise        2025-07-23 14:30           N/A*
+culminate   2025-07-23 14:36           N/A*
+set         2025-07-23 14:41           N/A*

+Note: N/A* indicates times outside the available weather forecast window
 ```

 ## Notes
 - Both scripts will fall back to the local `latest_tle.txt` file if SatNOGS is unavailable.
 - For best results, keep `latest_tle.txt` up to date if using fallback mode.
 - The sun exposure calculations use a simplified model of Earth's shadow.
-- The `flyovers.py` script requires an OpenWeatherMap API key for cloud cover forecasts.
+- The `flyovers.py` script will calculate flyovers without an API key, but requires an OpenWeatherMap API key for cloud cover forecasts.
+- By default, `flyovers.py` calculates passes for tomorrow's date, as weather forecasts are typically only available for ~48 hours ahead.